mjkwak0184/Rhythm/Readme.md

-Source code for Rhythm*IZ Unity client.
+Source code for Rhythm*IZ Unity client and server.

-Assets and certain scripts, including server code, are not included in this repository.
+Assets and certain scripts are not included in this repository.